 A key part of the role of a CFO is to demonstrate the future growth of the business to the CEO and other stakeholders.
-A SaaS financial model can prove extremely useful for this purpose because it forecasts future financial performance.
+A software-as-a-service (SaaS) financial model can prove extremely useful for this purpose because it forecasts future financial performance.

 Whether you’re launching a SaaS start-up, or your existing financial model needs some much-needed TLC, building the best financial model for your SaaS company doesn’t have to be difficult.